 On the flip side, however, the Chase Freedom® card offers more options when it comes to how you redeem your points.
 Where the Blue Cash Everyday® Card from American Express only allows you to use cash back for statement credits, the Chase Freedom® card lets you redeem points for cash back, gift cards, and even travel.

 At the end of the day, both of these no-fee options offer plenty of value and a lot of bang for your buck.
 Which one is best for you will depend mostly on your normal spending patterns and how much flexibility you want when it comes to redeeming your rewards.

 Even though Chase Freedom® is a versatile cash back card good for establishing credit or for use as a balance transfer card, the best use is as a strategic secondary card to boost rewards.
 There are better general rewards cards on the market (most with an annual fee, however) to use as your main credit card.
 However, many of these cards can’t touch the 5% back in the categories that Chase Freedom® covers.

 What I like to do is use the Chase Sapphire Preferred® Card as my main card.
-This card earns two points per dollar on my high spending categories (dining out and travel), and comes with a bunch of other perks for using points like 20% bonus value if you redeem them for travel through the Chase Ultimate Rewards portal.
+This card earns two points per dollar on my high spending categories (dining out and travel), and comes with 25% more value when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards.
 I use my Freedom® card to max out the rotating categories each quarter and supercharge my points.

 The points earned on my Freedom® do not carry the same bonus value for travel, but since both cards are on the Ultimate Rewards platform, I can combine the points by transferring the Freedom® points to my Chase Sapphire Preferred® Card.
 That means I can now redeem all my points for bonus value on travel.
 If you had two credit cards on two separate rewards platforms, you could never take advantage of pooling your points like this.